pedrocr/rawloader/fuzz/README.md

 To seed the corpus, copy a few raw files into `fuzz/corpus/decode`.
 Now running `cargo +nightly fuzzer run decode` should quickly discover more paths.

+In debug mode the fuzzing target it quite slow.
+Because of the low throughput, fuzzing will not be effective.
+To get better throughput, fuzz in release mode with `--release`.
+To detect hangs, reduce the timeout from the default 1200 seconds to 2 seconds:

+    RUSTFLAGS="-Cpanic=unwind" cargo +nightly fuzzer run --release --sanitizer=leak decode -- -max_len=1024 -timeout=2

 It can be useful to have small inputs to reproduce a hang.
 To do so, limit the input length: